xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

  - Add database management tools
  - API for custom reports in excel/CVS format to be sent per email
  - Add option for export format (' or ")
+ - Allow grouping of gates (and handling of replication)
+ - Decoupled channels from TCP and add serial support

 **5.3 Development TODOs**
  - Remove bboltDB from all builts